Published by Doubleday Canada on December 22, 2010

 Claire Randall is leading a double life.
 She has a husband in one century, and a lover in another...

-The year is 1945.
-Claire Randall, a former combat nurse, is just back from the war and reunited with her husband on a second honeymoon when she walks through a standing stone in one of the ancient circles that dot the British Isles.
-Suddenly she is a Sassenach—an “outlander”—in a Scotland torn by war and raiding border clans in the year of Our Lord…1743.
+In 1945, Claire Randall, a former combat nurse, is back from the war and reunited with her husband on a second honeymoon—when she innocently touches a boulder in one of the ancient stone circles that dot the British Isles.
+Suddenly she is a Sassenach—an "outlander"—in a Scotland torn by war and raiding border clans in the year of our Lord...1743.

 First of all let me start this review by saying that the characterisation and world-building by Gabaldon is stunningly beautiful.
 Your mind runs away with you imagining a dangerous but flawless highland countryside.
 It’s always a time I’ve wanted to have a peek at.
 Being a very proud patriot member of this wee country, it brought a sense of pride where we have come from.

 For where all love is, the speaking is unnecessary.

 Claire Randall…Can stand toe to toe with any Highlander